Fee Type Configuration Parameters

 To ensure your experience is streamlined, make sure you’re familiar with the following information:

-• Fee Types - The different categories of fees that can be created and charged.
+• Fee Types: The different categories of fees that can be created and charged.

-• Fee Structure - Overview of the basic layout for a Fee configuration.
+• Fee Structure: Overview of the basic layout for a Fee configuration.

-• Fee Schedules - Available time or event-based triggers used to initiate a Fee charge.
+• Fee Schedules: Available time or event-based triggers used to initiate a Fee charge.

-• Fee Rules - Options to further refine the criteria of the Fee Schedule.
+• Fee Rules: Options to further refine the criteria of the Fee Schedule.

-• Fee Modifiers - Options to redirect the Fee collection flow and who will pay the Fee.
+• Fee Modifiers: Options to redirect the Fee collection flow and who will pay the Fee.

-• Fee Collection Process - Overview of how Fee payments are collected and where they can be found.
+• Fee Collection Process: Overview of how Fee payments are collected and where they can be found.

-Setting up a Fee
+Set Up a Fee

 This quick overview will demonstrate the steps necessary to begin setting up the Fee configuration of your choice.
 For simplicity, this will serve as the foundation to set up all Fee Types.
 Each Fee Type will be covered in its own section with additional context added where necessary.